faiwer/faiwer-react/README.md

 - Class Components
 - Synthetic events
 - Portals:
-  - Event bubling from portals
+  - Event bubbling from portals
   - Rendering multiple portals in the same DOM node
-- `memo` (becase components are memoized by default)
+- `memo` (because components are memoized by default)
 - Some less popular tools
   - `useInsertionEffect`
   - `useOptimistic` (could be polyfilled)